emberjs/ember.js/README.md

 # How to Run Unit Tests

+## Setup

 1. Install Ruby 1.9.2+.
 There are many resources on the web can help; one of the best is [rvm](http://rvm.beginrescueend.com/).

 2. Install Bundler: `gem install bundler`

 3. Run `bundle` inside the project root to install the gem dependencies.

+## In Your Browser

-4. To start the development server, run `bundle exec rackup`.
+1. To start the development server, run `rackup`.

-5. Then visit: `http://localhost:9292/tests/index.html?package=PACKAGE_NAME`.
+2. Then visit: `http://localhost:9292/tests/index.html?package=PACKAGE_NAME`.
 Replace `PACKAGE_NAME` with the name of the package you want to run.
 For example:

   * [Ember.js Runtime](http://localhost:9292/tests/index.html?package=ember-runtime)
   * [Ember.js Views](http://localhost:9292/tests/index.html?package=ember-views)